Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh was issued his first driver's license at the age of 16...seconds.
+Jayesh has a heart as black and cold as the most lifeless corners of outer space.

-Updated on: [3/1/2025]
+Updated on: [4/1/2025]
 <!-- #jokeEnd -->